KevinKierLo/KevinKierLo/README.md

 I'm an Electronics Engineering graduate from the Polytechnic University of the Philippines with a strong interest in **cloud computing, networking, and cybersecurity**.

-I'm currently building my technical skills through hands-on labs, projects, and certifications involving **AWS, Linux, networking, cybersecurity, and IT infrastructure**.
+Currently building my technical skills through hands-on labs, certifications, and self-learning focused on **AWS, Linux, networking, cybersecurity, and IT infrastructure**.

 ## 🛠️ Skills & Technologies